8 Myrrh Essential Oil Benefits And Uses

-The smell of myrrh oil has been called smoky, though some people find it to be a bitter smell.
+The smell of myrrh oil has been called smoky; however, some people find it to be a bitter smell.
 Myrrh comes from the Arabic word for bitter, so maybe there's something to that!
-The oil has a viscous consistency and a yellowish orange color.
-The most common use is as a perfume base.
+The oil has a viscous consistency and a yellowish-orange color.
+Its most common use is as a perfume base.

 The mouth is full of filth and germs.
-The simple act of biting your nails, something people do multiple times every day, can leave millions of germs wiggling around in your mouth.
+The simple act of biting your nails, something people do multiple times every day, can leave millions of microbes wiggling around in your mouth.
 This is why sores inside your mouth and throat are one of the first signs of many illnesses.
-It doesn't help that mouth and gum diseases are some of the most common diseases in existence.
+It doesn't help that mouth and gum diseases are some of the most common health issues in existence.

 Myrrh essential oil can work as an astringent.
 It helps strengthen gum muscles by causing them to tighten.
-This is also how it can help smooth your skin.
+This is also how it can help smoothen your skin.

-It can even help strengthen the grip of your hair follicles, thanks to the constricting properties.
-It also helps with more serious situations, such as aiding in staunching blood flow from wounds.
+The oil can even help strengthen the grip of your hair follicles, thanks to its constricting properties.
+It also helps with more difficult situations, such as aiding in staunching blood flow from wounds.
 It won't cause your wound to scab over immediately, but it can cause the blood vessels to constrict.

-It can help tighten the mucous membrane, which causes your sinuses to dry up and give you more room to breath.
-It can also help fight off viral infections.
+The oil can help tighten the mucous membrane.
+This causes your sinuses to dry up and give you more room to breathe.
+It can also aid in fighting off viral infections.

 It doesn't take long for an untreated wound to get infected.
 Even something as small as an infected papercut can lead to serious problems.
-It's important to clean wounds immediately.
+It's critical to clean wounds immediately.

 Myrrh essential oil is not a cure for cancer, but it can help prevent some forms.
 Myrrh can often rid the bloodstream of antioxidants.
 This aids in preventing cells from replicating as quickly, which keeps cancerous cells in check.

-It's important to take care of yourself.
-Today's world is busy, and with stress piling up every day it can be easy to neglect self-care.
-Healthy eating and regular exercise are important if you can make the time for it.
+Taking care of yourself is essential.
+Today's world is busy, and with stress piling up every day, it can be easy to neglect self-care.
+Healthy eating and regular exercise are vital, so you should make time for it.

 The antimicrobial properties of myrrh oil make it quite good at combating inflammation and pain.
-Myrrh oil in a bath or soap application can help wounds heal by warding off some infection bacteria.
+Myrrh oil in a bath or soap application can help wounds heal.
+It can do so by effectively warding off some infection-causing bacteria.

 This oil can also help with the stimulation of your body's circulation.
-The antioxidant properties of myrrh oil help ensure that your body doesn't produce too many cells to properly function.
-This aids in attaining a better metabolic rate.
+The antioxidant properties of myrrh oil help ensure that your body doesn't produce too many cells to function correctly.
+This will aid in attaining a better metabolic rate.

-Naturally, it boosts the immune system as well.
-It can help increase the flow of blood to the furthest reaches of your body.
-This means those body parts will get a full supply of oxygen, allowing you to function at full capacity.
+Naturally, myrrh oil can boost the immune system as well.
+It can help increase the flow of blood to the farthest reaches of your body.
+This means that those body parts will get a full supply of oxygen, allowing you to function at full capacity.